JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/docs/technical-analysis.md

 ---

-## 13. Security Takeaways
+## 14. Takeaways

-### Applications Are Identities
+### Applications are identities

-App registrations and service principals should be governed with the same seriousness as human identities.
+App registrations and service principals need the same governance as user accounts: ownership review, credential lifecycle, permission review, and access recertification.

-### Ownership Is Privilege
+### Ownership is privilege

-An application owner can represent meaningful administrative capability even when no privileged Entra directory role is assigned.
+An application owner holds administrative capability over that application without holding a directory role.
+Reviews that enumerate roles will not find it.

-### MFA Is Not Complete Containment
+### MFA is not containment

-MFA helps protect authentication, but it does not automatically invalidate:

-- stolen authenticated sessions
-- application credentials
-- application ownership
-- OAuth grants
+MFA protects authentication.
+It does not invalidate a stolen session, an application credential, an ownership relationship, or a consent grant.

-### OAuth Configuration Is Security Configuration
+### OAuth configuration is security configuration

-The following should be treated as security controls:

-- app owners
-- client credentials
-- Graph permissions
-- exposed API scopes
-- redirect URIs
-- OAuth consent grants

-### Investigate Permission Chains
+Owners, credentials, Graph permissions, exposed scopes, redirect URIs, and consent grants are all security controls, and all are editable by anyone with sufficient influence over the application.

-The effective attack surface is often a relationship graph:
+### The attack surface is a graph

 ```text
 User